unChaz/sci-fi-5e/srd/equipment/magic_items.md

 You gain these benefits while wearing the robe:

 * If you aren’t wearing armor, your base Armor Class is 15 + your Dexterity modifier.
-* You have advantage on saving throws against spells and other magical effects.
+* You have advantage on saving throws against spells and other tek effects.
 * Your spell save DC and spell attack bonus each increase by 2.

 ### Robe of Useful Items